iltommi/qdb-documentation/source/api/c.rst

 .. c:function::  qdb_error_t qdb_get_buffer(qdb_handle_t handle, const char * alias, char ** content, size_t * content_length)

-    Retrieves an :term:`entry`'s content from the quasardb server.
+    Retrieves an entry's content from the quasardb server.

     If the entry does not exist, the function will fail and return ``qdb_e_alias_not_found``.